Robert Letzler

 Interactivity is not an alternative to figuring out what is important.

-Interactives escape the limits of the printed page, but are still limited by your audience’s eyes, screen, memory, and attention span.
+Interactives escape the limits of the printed page, but need to respect the limitations of your audience’s eyes, screen, memory, and attention span.
 Know your story, audiences, and priorities.
-The default view on the landing page is the only one every visitor will see and is a chance to introduce the analysis and convey the most important results.
+Allocate scarce space on your landing page, axes, prominent views, development time, and menus accordingly.

 Allocate easy-to-see and -understand aspects of your app thoughtfully.